Why Turtle Island Fiji Resort Is a Bucket-List Tropical Vacation

 • A shower and deep tub behind the bure, enclosed in stone walls

-• A very large front porch looking the beach, with chairs, a table suitable for drinks and snacks, and a queen-size daybed
+• A very large front porch looking over the beach, with chairs, a table suitable for drinks and snacks, and a queen-size daybed

 • In front of your bure, on the sand, is a hammock and easy chairs under a shade tree